 - CT, MRI- may be done for more detailed evaluation or when ultrasound is inconclusive

-- Prepare patient for diagnostic procedures:
+- Prepare the patient for diagnostic procedures:

 - ERCP (Endoscopic Retrograde Cholangiopancreatography) – allows visualization of the biliary system to help diagnose and treat problems with the bile and pancreatic ducts.